googlefonts/VTT-Deficiencies/README.md

 _- Function to centre middle bars_

 _These ideas will require full discussion, development work and full testing.
 Once fully developed, and tested, they can be documented and made available for use in hinting Variable fonts.
-These ideas discussed specifically referecne hinting variable fonts._
+These ideas discussed specifically reference hinting variable fonts._

 **3. Future ideas for VTT autohinter development work**